SemihKanUM/SQL-RPG-DATABASE/README.md

-Aetheria Database & SQL Analytics

-This project models a fantasy role-playing game world in MySQL and explores how databases can be used for game management, analytics, and player interaction.

-Features

-Relational Database Design

-Tables for characters, quests, items, inventory, guilds, NPCs, chats, and transactions.

-Constraints, foreign keys, and logging tables to ensure data integrity.

-Synthetic data generation for testing.

-Gameplay & Economy Analytics

-Player behavior analysis (item usage, chat metrics, quest completions).

-Market/economy tracking (trade hotspots, inflation analysis, rare item ownership).

-Social interaction queries (friend networks, guild membership patterns).

-Chat System Prototype

-Python interface (chat.py) for sending/receiving messages through the database.

-Jupyter notebooks with SQL queries and analytics visualizations.

-Example Queries

-Top traded items in the economy

-Quests with the highest dropout rate

-Average messages per minute in chatrooms

-Detection of large suspicious money transfers

-Player retention and session length analysis

-Technologies Used

-MySQL (database management)

-Python (data interaction and chat interface)

-Jupyter Notebooks (query development and exploration)
+# Aetheria Database & SQL Analytics

+This project models a **fantasy RPG world** inside a **MySQL database** and demonstrates how SQL can be used for **game management, economy tracking, and player analytics**.
+It also includes a **Python-powered chat system** that interacts with the database in real time.

+---

+## 📌 Project Overview

+The goal of this project is to design and analyze a complex game database that supports:

+- **Relational Data Modeling**: Characters, Quests, NPCs, Items, Inventory, Guilds, and more.
+- **Game Economy Simulation**: Trades, transactions, and inflation/deflation tracking.
+- **Player Behavior Analysis**: Quest completion rates, item usage, social interactions.
+- **Application Layer**: A prototype chat interface that stores and retrieves messages via SQL.

+This repository shows not only SQL query design but also **practical integration of Python with databases**.

+---

+## Database Design
+- **17+ interconnected tables** (Character, Quest, Inventory, Item, Guild, NPC, Chat, Message, Transaction, etc.).
+- Foreign keys, logs (`QuestLog`, `GuildMembershipLog`), and synthetic data generation scripts.

+### Analytics & SQL Queries
+- Player behavior analysis (inventory usage, quest completions, login activity).
+- Market & economy monitoring (inflation, hotspots, most-traded items).
+- Social graph insights (guild changes, friendships, mutual quests).

+### Chat System Prototype
+- **Python terminal app (`chat.py`)**: send and retrieve messages directly from the database.
+- **Notebook interface**: live queries to inspect chat history and message activity.

+---

+## 🛠️ Technologies Used
+- **MySQL** – database engine
+- **Python (mysql-connector, ipython-sql)** – application & notebook queries
+- **Jupyter Notebooks** – analysis and visualization
+- **Neo4j (experimental)** – graph-based queries for quests and player interactions

+---

+## 📊 Example Analyses

+- Top 5 traded items in the in-game economy
+- Quests with the highest dropout vs. completion rates
+- Players with rapid item acquisitions (>1000 gold in a day)
+- Inflation/deflation detection over months
+- Peak playtime hours across all players
+- Social graph: mutual friends who completed quests together

+---

+## 🤝 Future Improvements
+- Integrate with a game engine for a live RPG prototype.